UCB-Psychology-QuACK/dataframes-week2/README.md

 * DataPractice - Problemset to complete after class demo (data = penguins)

-*Data has been adapted from R penguins and mtcars datasets. *
+Note.
+Data has been adapted from R penguins and mtcars datasets.
 ## Overview of Topics
 * Intro to github & github classroom
 * dataframes in R